vincenzo0203/CrimeMiner/README.md

 ### Install NodeJS
 - Download & Install Node.js 18.18.1 LTS
-- Open CMD, go to path of the project and run this command `npm install`

 ### Install Python
 - Download & Install Python version 3.11.5 (As of today, installing python version 3.12.0 does not allow to download the django-neomodel library, useful for django and neo4j).
-- Open CMD, go to path of the project and run this command `pip install -r requirements.txt`

 ### Install JDK 17
 - Download & Install JDK on this link https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html